 - A breast implant leak or other complication has occurred

 - No longer want breast implants

 During your consultation, your surgeon will discuss your medical history and goals with breast implant removal.
 After examining your breasts, they will recommend the most beneficial plan for your implant removal, explaining the risks of surgery and what you may be able to expect with your results.

 What Does Breast Implant Removal En Bloc Entail?

-To maximize your safety and reduce the risk of post-operative complications, Dr. Zemmel prefers to utilize the en bloc technique when performing explantations.
+To maximize your safety and reduce the risk of post-operative complications, Dr. Zemmel and Dr. Reddy prefer to utilize the en bloc technique when performing explantations.
 Breast implant removal en bloc, or a total capsulectomy, entails removing the breast implant while it is inside its capsule of scar tissue.
 This is especially beneficial for patients who have a ruptured implant or are experiencing symptoms of BIA-ALCL or another type of breast implant illness.
 By removing the implant and capsule as a whole, any leaked fluid or leftover material will remain inside the capsule for the most effective removal.